 To make a court claim on your own you can use the HMCTS Money Claim Online service.
 It offers a process to recover the money your business is owed by walking you through the submission of an online claim and paying a court fee.

-You need to be aware that these are court proceedings and so you should familiarise yourself with the 'pre action' guidelines along with what happens should you win your claim and receive a judgment.
-Read the Money claim online user guide thoroughly before starting the claim process.
+You need to be aware that these are court proceedings and so you should familiarise yourself with the 'pre action' rules along with what happens should you win your claim and receive a judgment.
+Ensure you read the associated Money Claim Online User Guide thoroughly before starting the claim process.

 When you hire a debt collection agency they will start chasing the debt and in some scenarios begin the legal process to recover it through the courts.
 You should bear in mind that debt collection agencies don't have any special legal powers beyond what you can do yourself.
 Generally a debt collection agent will also take a proportion of any debt that they are successful in collecting to cover their fees.

 A Solicitor should provide some general advice on the process and your prospects along with a fixed fee of what they will charge.
 If their fees are more than the money you are seeking from your customer, then you'll be better going with another route.
 However experienced debt recovery solicitors should have a fee structure which complements the amount you are wishing to recover and the complexity of the issue (i.e. it will be more complicated if the debtor defends the claim or disputes the debt being owed).

 In the majority of debt recovery claims, the initial solicitor's 'Letter Before Action' often does the trick and the customer will opt to pay their bill rather than face court proceedings from a law firm.